stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 - Make sure `docker` and `docker-compose` is available on your local machine.
 - Check if there are previous docker containers running on your machine.
 If there are, please stop and delete them.
 - Navigate to the directory to the project folder
-- `./gradlew dockerComposeUp` to start the development stack.
+- `./gradlew dockerComposeStart` to start the development stack.
 - `export TEST_PROFILE_NAME=rpc && ./gradlew startServersWithTestProfile` to start the servers with `rpc`.
 You can also choose other test profile name by changing the value of `TEST_PROFILE_NAME`.
 - `./gradlew :extended-tests:test --tests org.stellar.anchor.platform.suite.RpcTestSuite`